 Young filed suit, claiming there had been a violation of the consent decree and seeking declaratory and injunctive relief under 42 U.S.C. § 1983.
 In her complaint, she “cited Procunier v.
 Martinez, 416 U.S. 396 (1974) and Johnson v.
 Avery, 393 U.S. 483 (1969) as a basis for jurisdiction, i.e. standing to challenge the jail’s refusal to allow her paralegals access to the jail.”

 The district court issued a sua sponte order to show cause which stated “the complaint, on its face, did not appear to state an injury to her...,” and that Young apparently lacked standing.
-In her response, Young argued she ...
+In her response, Young ...

 In an all-cash transaction that closed on April 6, 2017, private prison firm the GEO Group, Inc. acquired New Jersey-based Community Education Centers (CEC), a for-profit reentry and treatment provider.
 GEO plans to integrate CEC into its existing business operations.

 The $360 million deal expands GEO’s annual revenue by approximately $250 million and brings the company’s bed count to around 99,000 worldwide.
 GEO operates facilities in the U.S., Australia, South Africa and the UK; it has more than 23,500 employees globally.